lewmoore/Raindrops/README.md

 * Raindrop evaluates 14 to Plong
 * Refactor Raindrop to evaluate all modulos of 7 to Plong
 * Raindrop function returns argument if it isnt a modulo of 3, 5 or 7
+* Refactor raindrop out in to separate functions